LarsFox/diploma-bot/README.md

 Works as an answer machine, because it should not have any connection to the real app.

-Languages and other in-app maps with be replaced with gorm if needed.
+Languages and other in-app maps will be replaced with [gorm](https://github.com/jinzhu/gorm) if needed.